-When this port is used as the serial bus interface, the serial interface or the UART, setting for serial interface selecting function is also needed.
+When this port is used as the serial interface or the UART, setting for serial interface selecting function is also needed.
 For details, refer to "8.4 Serial Interface Selecting Function".

 For the on-chip debug function, refer to the chapter of "On-chip Debug Function (OCD)".